-HIGHLY RECOMMENDED: in addition to demonstrated competence in all criteria, with excellence in more than one criteria, the Highly Recommended candidate must have at least 15 years of legal practice, AND committed pro bono or community involvement, AND significant recent complex adversarial litigation experience.
+HIGHLY RECOMMENDED: in addition to demonstrated competence in all criteria, with excellence in more than one criteria, the Highly Recommended candidate must: have at lease 15 years of relevant legal practice, AND demonstrate commitment to pro bono or community involvement, AND have significant recent complex adversarial litigation experience, AND be viewed as a resource and scholar by colleagues.

 Please note: We do not give "Highly Recommended" ratings to retention candidates, consistent with the majority of Alliance bars, as voters are asked only to retain or not retain a judge.
+Positive ratings are notated 'yes' on the Alliance grid; negative ratings, 'no'.

-All ratings have expiration dates.
-Positive ratings expire four years from the dates indicated below; negative ratings expire three years from the dates below:
+Pursuant to Alliance Guidelines, all ratings have expiration dates.
+Positive ratings issued in or before 2016 expire approximately six years from the dates indicated below.
+Positive ratings issued in or after 2017 expire four years from the dates indicated below; all negative ratings expire three years from the dates below:

-For candidates being considered for appointment by the Supreme Court: from the original date ratings are due to the Supreme Court.
+For candidates being considered for appointment by the Supreme Court: from the date ratings are submitted to the Supreme Court.

-For associate judge candidates: from the date ten days after the last interview date of the cycle.
+For associate judge candidates: from the date ratings are submitted to the Chief Judge.